LBHackney-IT/Data-Platform-Playbook/docs/zones.md

 ## Raw Zone

 ### Purpose
 The _Raw Zone_ is for data that we have _pulled_ on to the Data Platform from a source, for example a database or API.
+It also contains data that has been pulled from the _Landing Zone_, and if necessary segregated into different service area buckets (e.g. Academy data being split between Revenues and Benefits).

 It contains data as it was extracted from the source without any transformation applied so that a user can always refer back to the initial state of a dataset when it was brought onto Data Platform.